dabeaz/cpython_hack/README.rst

 - Day 28 (7/08/2020).
 Impaled importlib.
 - Day 29 (7/09/2020).
 Axed abc, locale, unicodedata, errno.
 - Day 30 (7/10/2020).
 No, you will never be warned.
+- Day 31 (7/11/2020).
+Gutted genericalias.
+Also picklebuf, odictobject, and SimpleNamespace.

 Copyright and License Information
 ---------------------------------